BONSAMURAIS/triple-store/README.md

 [The triple-store channel](https://bonsai-open.slack.com/messages/CH9MHJL2K) within the Bonsai Slack Workspace

 # Who maintains and contributes to the project
-Tom Millross is co-ordinating work on this for the hackathon
+Tom Millross is co-ordinating work on this for the hackathon.
+Tomas Navarrete has contributed his DevOps skillz.
+Brandon Kuczenski is prompting us to ensure the work we create is reproducible.
+Miguel Remolona is engaging with discussions and developing SPARQL queries.

 # Setting up your own Jena db instance on a server
 Bonsai (with guidance from @tngTUDOR) chose the following architecture during the hackathon: